-Each year, we conduct an annual review process that includes succession plans for our senior leadership positions.
-These succession plans are reviewed and approved by our CEO and details on these succession plans, including potential successors for members of our executive team (including the CEO), are presented to the Board.
-In addition, the Board reviews and updates our CEO succession plan, which includes formal criteria for the CEO position used to evaluate potential successors, and addresses the possibility of an emergency situation.
+We regularly review succession plans for our senior leadership positions.
+These succession plans are reviewed and approved by our CEO and details on these succession plans, including potential successors for members of our executive team (including the CEO), are discussed with the Board.
+In addition, the Board periodically reviews and updates our CEO succession plan, which includes formal criteria for the CEO position used to evaluate potential successors, and addresses the possibility of an emergency situation.
 In conducting this review, the Board considers, among other factors, organizational and operational needs, competitive challenges, leadership/management potential and development, and emergency situations.
-The annual review is conducted in consultation with our Chief Human Resources Officer.
+The review is conducted in consultation with our Chief Human Resources Officer.